MelvinMallari/readme/readme.md

 ## practical communication info

 - feel free to message me on slack, anytime
-- if it's outside of work hours (9am - 6pm PST), let me know if it's urgent— otherwise i'll treat it asynchronously
+- if it's outside of work hours (9am - 6pm PST), please let me know if it's urgent— otherwise i'll treat it asynchronously
 - text/call me, if needed: (650) 438-5544

 ## what's your style?